ess-dmsc/forward-epics-to-kafka/README.md

 the playbook so far, see below, and in ```CMakeLists.txt```.

+## Install together with configuration manager

+- yum install gtest gtest-devel zeromq3 zeromq3-devel
+- Note that as user of the library we still currently depend on redox as well

 ### Requirements

 These libraries are expected in the ESS dev default locations or set via